 Section 22.2 Contracting Out.
 Except in emergency situations, if the County proposes to contract out bargaining unit work as described above, the reasons for doing so shall be supplied to the Union with ample time for discussion of such decision.

 ARTICLE 23 - GROUP INSURANCE

 Section 23.1 Health & Welfare.
-The County agrees to make monthly contributions for employees, their spouses and dependents towards the following plans.
+The County agrees to make monthly contributions towards the following plans: